Boltzmann generators for amorphous particle systems: Generative models for multi-component particle systems

+For a particle mixture at equilibrium, the potential energy, and consequently the Boltzmann distribution, are invariant under transformations that preserve relative distances and species composition.
+In a periodic box, these symmetries correspond to a specific set of transformations on the configuration space $\mathcal C$, denoted collectively by the group $\invgroup$ (illustrated in \Cref{fig:invariances}).
+This group comprises:

+\begin{itemize}[leftmargin=5mm] \item \textbf{Particle permutations}, exchanging the indices of any two identical particles.
+For any permutation $\sigma \in S_N$, this transformation swaps both the species assignment and the spatial coordinates of the particles:

-\item \textbf{Translations}, that translates all coordinates by the same vector and wraps them back onto $\torus$.
-Denoting by $\mathbf{1}_N \in \sR^N$ the vector with all coordinates equal to $1$.
-For any $u \in \sR^d$, define
+\item \textbf{Translations}, shifting all particle coordinates by the same vector and wrapping them back onto $\torus$.
+Denoting by $\mathbf{1}_N \in \sR^N$ the vector with all coordinates equal to $1$, for any $u \in \sR^d$:

-\item \textbf{Symmetries}, that combines permutations of axes and sign flips of coordinates along these axes.
-For any signed permutation matrix $M$ in the $d$-dimensional hyperoctahedral group $B_d$, define
+\item \textbf{Box symmetries}, combining permutations of axes and sign flips of coordinates along these axes.
+Mathematically, this corresponds to multiplying the coordinates by a signed permutation matrix $M$ in the $d$-dimensional hyperoctahedral group $B_d$:

 where $\mathrm{I}_N$ is the identity matrix of size $N \times N$.
-While particle systems such as single molecules, like proteins, may exhibit full rotational invariance, restricting coordinates to a flat torus reduces these symmetries to signed permutations of the coordinate axes. \end{itemize} We denote by $\invgroup$ the group generated by the above actions and prove in \Cref{app:invariances} that $\pstar$ defined in~\Cref{eq:boltzmann} is $\invgroup$-invariant.
-Note that for any $g \in \invgroup$, $g$ can be written as $g = f_L \circ h_{A,b}$ where
+While isolated particle systems such as single molecules, like proteins, may exhibit full rotational invariance, restricting coordinates to a flat torus reduces these symmetries to signed permutations of the coordinate axes. \end{itemize} We prove in \Cref{app:invariances} that $\pstar$ defined in~\Cref{eq:boltzmann} and its conditional on the composition are $\invgroup$-invariant, which means that applying any action $g\in\invgroup$ to a configuration leaves its probability density unchanged.